mandoiwanaga/career_recommendation_system/README.md

 # dreamjobber
-Haven't discover your passion?
+Haven't discovered your passion?
 Your dreamjob?
 Figure out what you were born to do with DreamJobber!

 # Business Understanding